 Kenya is known for its safaris and has no shortage of national parks.
 In fact, Nairobi is the only capital in the world with a national park.
 I decided not to visit one, as most of them were expensive and offered multi-day tours, and I didn’t want to spend that much time in the wildlife.

 Instead, I went to the Giraffe Center in Nairobi with Pragya and Rabina.
 The ticket cost 1500 Kenyan shillings (1000 Indian rupees).
 In Kenya, matatus - shared vans, usually decorated with portraits of famous people and play rap songs - are the most popular means of public transport.
-Reaching the Giraffe Center from our hotel required taking five matatus, which cost a total of 150 shillings, and a 2 km walk.
+Reaching the Giraffe Center from our hotel required taking five matatus for 150 shillings and a 2 kilometer walk.
 The journey back was 90 shillings, suggesting that we didn’t find the most efficient route to get there.
 At the Giraffe Center, we fed giraffes and took photos.

 A matatu with a Notorious BIG portrait.